 25

-"Skip Beat!" is often regarded as one of the top comedy slice-of-life anime, adapted from a popular Japanese manga series.
+"Skip Beat!" stands out as one of the top comedy slice-of-life anime, adapted from the widely popular Japanese manga series.

 ActionComedyDrama